This grew out of a talk I had the opportunity to give to Novella Carpenter’s Urban Agriculture class at University of San Francisco in 2026.

 You need to know something about the tomato biology and the flower parts in order to make a cross.

-Tomato flowers are known as perfect flowers, containing male and female parts.
+Tomato flowers are known as “perfect” flowers, containing male and female parts.

 The male parts: stamen including the anthers and filaments- on a tomato the anthers are fused into an anther cone.

-The female parts: carpel containing ovary (and ovules inside) with style and stigma on end (pollen receiving part).
+The female parts: carpel containing ovary (and ovules inside) with style and stigma on end (pollen-receiving part).

-especially because the modern varieties have a stigma that is not exserted, does not protrude out of the flower.
+Tomato flowers are able to self-pollinate and usually do- more than 95% of the time, especially because the modern varieties have a stigma that is not exserted, does not protrude out of the flower.

-In order to make a cross, the anther cone must be removed just after the sepals (outer green things covering the petals) begin to lift open,
+In order to make a cross, the anther cone must be removed just after the sepals (outer green things covering the petals) begin to lift open, but before the petals have begun to open and the pollen has been released.

 In the inflorescence on the right, there is one flower in which the sepals have just begun to open, and is a prime candidate for crossing.